Therapy Work

 the people we visit.
 You really can make a positive impact on a person's day and even their life with the smallest of gestures.
 Welcome to the world of therapy dogs.

 We started searching for another enjoyable activity for Mutley; one where she would shine.
 Once again, my sister-in-law Vicky knew the answer.
 She had been doing therapy work at her Temple and in the community with her German Shepherds.
 Vicky encouraged us to look into therapy programs in our area.
-I liked Delta Society® but their testing and resources were not available in our area.
 TDI- Therapy Dogs International® was the best fit for us.
 We found an active local group; Chapter #184: TDI of Central Wisconsin.
 We scheduled our TDI testing; passed and became a certified therapy team.
 We mostly visited nursing homes and did public education events.
+There is also an organization called Pet Partners that is worth looking into.

 Adventures in Therapy Work with an Entlebucher